 CSS keeps the style requirements for your webpage.
 Your website will access this either from an external file that loads before your page renders or from within the HTML document itself.
 Generally, you want to avoid having your website access the CSS from within the document, because this causes severe bloating in your code.
 External CSS stylesheets are best, but if you really want to take your CSS delivery to the most efficient level, you can also combine all your stylesheets into one stylesheet.
 Each additional stylesheet increases your HTTP requests, which increases your loading time.

 If you google ‘How to speed up your WordPress website,’ you’ll find thousands of suggestions that require moderate-to-high technical skills.
 The great thing about the tips in this guide is that they’re all simple to do, so you won’t get overwhelmed.
-Using even one tip in this guide will help you speed up your WordPress website, but if you follow all the tips, your website will load faster than you ever thought possible!
+Using even one tip in this guide will help you speed up your WordPress website, but if you employ FLAT static sites and follow the tips, your website will load faster than you ever thought possible!